realness-online/web/README.md

 ![Realness](src/style/icons.svg)

 Realness web is the source code for [realness.online](https://realness.online).
-This code is a tool for you to build and maintain your own social networks.
+This code is a tool for you to build and moderate your own social networks.

-You moderate an instance of Realness via the [firebase console](https://firebase.google.com)

 Learn more about the [philosopy](docs/philosophy.md), [architecture](docs/architecture.md), how to [contribute](docs/contributing.md), or dive in and setup a Realness of your own.